Jcanno/use-jsx/README.md

   }
   ```

-  You don't need import use-jsx anymore, it's all done by babel.
+  You don't need import `use-jsx` anymore, it's all done by babel.

-3. render your jsx
+### 3. Render your jsx

 use `render` to generate Actual DOM to HTML page.